 Sand dollars can be somewhat tricky to find, but that is why it is so exciting when you find one!
 Hopefully, you learned a trick or two that will help you in your hunting.
 Worst-case scenario ~ you spent a great day at the beach!

 STAY ON ANNA MARIA ISLAND

 Whether you’ve been planning your trip for months or are looking for a last-minute getaway, there is so much to see and do when you stay on Anna Maria Island, from the beautiful sugar-sand beaches to the quaint shops and restaurants you’ll never get tired of exploring all this island has to offer.
-Whether you’re an adventure seeker hoping to find a sand dollar to capture a picture of, or you like lounging by your private pool at your rental property, Anna Maria Island is the perfect place to book your next vacation.
+Whether you’re renting a beachfront house and hoping to find a sand dollar to capture a picture of, or you like lounging by your private pool at your rental property, Anna Maria Island is the perfect place to book your next vacation.
 And if you are looking to spend more time at Bean Point, browse through our Bean Point rentals to find the perfect place to stay during your getaway.

 If you have any questions about booking an Anna Maria Island beach rental or other questions about the island like where to eat or how to rent a golf cart – please feel free to call the office at 877-778-6066 to speak with one of our friendly and knowledgeable booking experts, or click “chat” in the lower right-hand corner!

 Learn More about Jodi Nichols – the CEO of Island Real Estate Vacations.
 Jodi handles all things vacation rentals and leads our renovation and design division!